 Working with other spacecraft

-The spacecraft sometimes teams up with the Mars Reconnaissance Orbiter (which arrived in 2006) to perform work.
+The spacecraft sometimes teams up with the Mars Reconnaissance Orbiter (MRO), which arrived in 2006, and the Mars Atmosphere and Volatile Evolution (MAVEN) spacecraft, which arrived in 2014, to perform work.
 One case was the search for a signal from the Phoenix Mars lander after a cold Martian winter.

 NASA did not expect the lander to survive, but just in case, spent weeks hailing the lander with Mars Odyssey.
 MRO then took a picture of the Phoenix landing site and spotted damage using its High Resolution Imaging Science Experiment (HiRISE) camera.
 At that point, NASA declared Phoenix dead.